vinaxue/CS5510_Project3/README.md

 ### Supported features:

+- DDL
   1. CREATE TABLE
      - primary key and foreign key support
+     - default index on the primary key
   2. DROP TABLE
-   - doesn't allow drop if any columns of the table is referenced through foreign key
+     - allow drop if any columns of the table is referenced through foreign key
+  3. CREATE INDEX
+  4. DROP INDEX

 ### Run unit tests: